marcindulak/torun-bo-mapa/README.md

 # Abandoned ideas

-- Loading data from separate JSON files: discarded due to CORS restrictions when opening HTML files directly in browsers.
+- Loading data from separate JSON files: discarded in favor of standalone index.html portability.
-- Using a web server to serve the application: discarded to avoid hosting requirements.
 - Using regex patterns or spaCy for address parsing: only human address verification is reliable.